Skip to main content

 Usage Example

-For layout detection, we highly recommend using the Structured Outputs API to get the layout elements and bounding boxes in a structured and validated data format.
+For best results, we recommend using the Structured Outputs API to get responses in a structured and validated data format.

 The following examples can detect headers, paragraphs, tables, lists, figures, and other document elements.
 The response schema includes bounding boxes, reading order and more.